shyamalapriya/shyamalapriya.github.io/_posts/2014-09-19-digit-recognition-using-k-nearest-neighbors.md

 The above program runs quite slow as it uses the native arrays and lists of the python language.
 This program can be fine-tuned using numpy package for python.
 However, the concepts remain the same.

 So how do we decide which “K” value to use?
 We could do this using a “cross-validation set”.
 The idea is to use a cross-validation to test different values of “K” and use the best value for the test set.
-This step was not implemented and I used some trial values of “K” ranging from 3 to 100 to determine that K = 10 gave me a pretty good accuracy.
+This step was not implemented and I used some trial values of “K” ranging from 3 to 100 to determine that K = 10 gave me a fairly good accuracy.

 This program gave me a prediction accuracy of 96%.
 So, there it is, a very simple implementation of KNN for digit recognition using python.